MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

    When the image is successfully created, the VM image status changes to **Succeeded**.

 3. When you add an image, it is only available for Azure Resource Manager-based templates and PowerShell deployments.
 To make an image available to your users as a marketplace item, publish the marketplace item using the steps in the article [Create and publish a Marketplace item](azure-stack-create-and-publish-marketplace-item.md).
 Make sure you note the **Publisher**, **Offer**, **SKU**, and **Version** values.
-You will need them when you edit the resource manager template and Manifest.json in your custom .azpkg.
+You will need them when you edit the Resource Manager template and Manifest.json in your custom .azpkg.

 ## Step 3, Option 2: Add a VM image as an Azure Stack operator using PowerShell